skingdev/fresco-bakery/tutorial.md

 Now the last piece we need to add to get our functionality working is within the view.
 Views can handle events triggered from the DOM as well as setting values within the DOM.
 Views are placed into the page by the controllers.
 In the case of the header view, it is a little unique in that it is being placed by the base controller.
 This is because we want our header and footer displayed as part of every route we hit.
 If the relationship between views and controllers isn't clear yet, don't worry, we will go over some simpler examples later.

-The view that we will be working with to handle the clicking of our menu bar is found at `app/scripts/views/application/header.js`.
+The view that we will be working with to handle the clicking of our navigation bar is found at `app/scripts/views/application/header.js`.
 The line within this file `template: 'application/header'` is what specifies the location of the template (markup) the view will render and handle.
 Put a comma at the end of the line `template: 'application/header'` and paste the following code after that line:

 ```javascript
   ui: {